 Another one of my favorite classroom discipline ideas is simply proximity.
-If you can’t catch their eyes or you’re dealing with a repeat offender who strategically ignores the eye contact, simply begin walking toward his/her desk.
+If you can’t catch their eyes or you’re dealing with a child who intentionally ignores you, simply begin walking toward them.

 My favorite part is you never have to stop teaching to invoke this technique.
-As you are looking around making eye contact with many of your students, you are getting closer and closer to the offender’s desk.
+As you’re looking around the room and keeping the students’ attention, you’re getting closer and closer to the offender’s desk.

 When the student figures out that you are headed toward them, many times they will correct their own behavior.
-If I notice that they have gotten back on task by the time I get to their desk, I don’t even acknowledge it.
+If I notice they’ve gotten back on task as I get to their desk, I don’t even acknowledge the infraction.
 I just keep walking right past that desk and around the room as though that was my intention all along.

 3. Using Your Hands

 To take this one step farther, place your hand on a child’s desk.
-This is just one more non-verbal deterrent to resolve discipline issues that might arise, and it’s a great way to get the necessary attention quickly.
+This is just one more non-verbal deterrent to resolve discipline issues that might arise.
+It’s also a great way to get the necessary attention quickly.

-If I notice a student is playing with something in their desk or fiddling with something they aren’t supposed to have, I silently walk over, hold out my hand, and let them hand me the item.
+If I notice a student is playing with something in their desk, I silently walk over to them.
+Then I hold out my hand and let them place the item in my hand.
 Generally, this solves the problem and we continue on with the lesson.

 I don’t say a word to them because I don’t need to.
-They are very aware of the fact that they weren’t supposed to be playing with whatever thing they had!
+They typically refocus immediately because I’m standing right beside them and have removed the distraction.
 This also doesn’t interrupt the flow of the lesson.
-Many of the other kids aren’t even aware of what is going on.
+Many of the other kids aren’t even aware of what’s going on.
 Which is the ultimate goal!

 The Most Important Thing to Remember

-Learning how to resolve discipline issues will be a lifelong process.
+Learning how to handle classroom discipline issues will be a lifelong process.
 Each year will present new challenges.
 However, these classroom discipline ideas will make the biggest difference in starting the school year in total upheaval versus one in complete control.
-By introducing these non-verbal cues into your daily routine, you will find your instructional time increasing and disciplinary issues decreasing!